Ports: HDMI (with ARC) in; HDMI out; Optical in

 Alexa was responsive to my requests — it changed the volume and input on the soundbar and handled typical requests of the assistant as well, such as providing the weather and turning on a Wemo switch.
 Alexa works even when the soundbar is powered off.
 However, it couldn't do everything I wanted it to; for example, it couldn't turn the soundbar on or off.

-Make sure you update the firmware on the soundbar to version 2.07 when you install it; version 2.06 included a bug that caused Alexa responses to be very loud when video is played.
-Version 2.07 fixes that.
+Make sure you update the firmware on the soundbar when you install it, as previous versions had a bug that caused Alexa responses to be very loud when video is played.
+The latest version fixes that.

 The YAS-209 delivered very good sound when I watched TV shows and movies.
-Dialog has excellent resonance, thanks to the subwoofer, and it produces a wide sound when using the 3D Surround mode.
+Dialog has excellent depth and gravitas, thanks to the subwoofer, and it produces a wide sound when using the 3D Surround mode.
 It isn't quite as encompassing as the Sonos Beam, but it delivers better bass — though, considering it has a separate subwoofer, I would have liked it to deliver more low end.

 I was more impressed by the way the YAS-209 handled a variety of music in Stereo mode.
 The bass on Billie Eilish's "Bad Guy" rattled the floor, and her vocals were still clear.
 The finger-picked acoustic guitar on Fleetwood Mac's "Never Going Back Again" was crisp and full.

 The YAS-209 offers several modes to adjust the sound to your liking, including Movie, Music, Sports, TV Program and Game.
 You can switch to Stereo mode for listening to two-channel sources.
 In addition, you can enable 3D Surround for a wider sound, Clear Voice to boost dialog and Bass Extension for deeper low-end sounds.
 You can also set the subwoofer level.

 Yamaha YAS-209 review: Verdict